-Direct assessment indicates outcome is slightly below 80% attainment threshold for some performance criteria.
-Specifically, three of the four performance criterion are below the threshold each with scores of 70% (see far right column in Figure 3).
-This is based on three years of assessment from AY2019-20 to AY2021-22 with a total sample size of nine (N = 10).
-Examining at Figure 3, we see that the academic year with lowest performance coincides with AY2020-21 which corresponds to the COVID-19 pandemic and all-remote classes due to campus closure.
-Indirect assessment indicates that 100% of the three respondents rated themselves as proficient or highly proficient in this area.
-However, one out of the three participants (i.e., 33% of the total) rated that their experiences at Oregon Tech contributed only to "some proficiency" in this area.
+Outcome was not assessed in EE 320.
+Due to low enrollment, teams were not formed.
+Direct assessment indicates outcome is below 80% attainment threshold for some performance criteria.
+Specifically, three of the four performance criterion are below the threshold each with scores of 67% (see far right column in Figure 4).
+This is based on three years of assessment from AY2020-21 to AY2022-23 with a total sample size of nine (N = 9).
+Examining Figure 4, we see that the academic year with lowest performance coincides with AY2020-21 which corresponds to the COVID-19 pandemic and all-remote classes due to campus closure.
+Due to the low total enrollment, it is likely that this particular year's data is skewing the overall assessment.